Global Education, International Teachers

 Cultural Stories: Kaylee Dos Santos

-At Participate Learning, we believe that our ambassadors are among the very best educators around the globe.
+At Participate Learning, we believe that our ambassador teachers are among the very best educators around the globe.
 They travel from all corners to take part in meaningful exchanges and open the world to their classrooms in the United States.
 By acting as ambassadors of their culture and heritage, they are exposing students to new perspectives, which strengthens skills such as empathy, understanding, problem-solving, and cross-cultural communication.

 What’s the most interesting place you have traveled to and why?

 Thailand is the most interesting place I’ve traveled to—the people are incredibly humble and friendly, and the culture is very intriguing.
 In terms of future travels, I would also love to go visit Greece.
 It has been on my travel bucket list for a while.